 If, as David Robertson suggests, church decline is caused by “turning away from the gospel”, then there should be some correlation between the decline and theological liberalism.
-Figure 3 shows the average membership change over the last 10 years; the evangelical churches are growing, the theologically mixed are declining.
+Figure 3 shows the average membership change over the last 10 years; the evangelical churches are growing, and the theologically mixed are declining.
 Of the declining ones, only the Church of England shows a significantly smaller decline rate.
-It could be argued that it has a greater fraction of theologically conservative congregations than the others; hence its decline is softened.
+It could be argued that it has a greater fraction of theologically conservative congregations than the others; hence, its decline is softened.
 Figure 3 suggests that theological liberalism, one of the causes of institutionalism, is driving church decline, a conclusion that has been reached by others before me .

 Seriousness of Decline

 The critical nature of church decline can be seen by noting that the rate of decline is increasing for most denominations.
-Figures 4 and 5 shows the annual percentage change in membership, averaged over ten years, for two denominations, compared with population change.
-This accelerated decline is due to aging in churches where there are few conversions to bring the average age down.
+Figures 4 and 5 show the annual percentage change in membership, averaged over ten years, for two denominations, compared with population change.
+This accelerated decline is due to ageing in churches where there are few conversions to bring the average age down.
 This later stage of the institutional lifecycle contrasts markedly with the earlier revival phase, figure 4, where the Methodists managed growth well in excess of population growth for over a hundred years.

 It is the Pentecostal church grouping that is seeing clear growth.
-The lesson for the other denominations from this is that if you want to see growth, embrace the charismatic revival with its Bible centred evangelical doctrines!
+The lesson for the other denominations from this is that if you want to see growth, embrace the charismatic revival with its Bible-centred evangelical doctrines!
 However, it may not be as simple as that.

-Pentecostal growth has not come out of the blue, but from a sustained commitment to its theological stance over generations.
+Pentecostal growth has not come out of the blue but from a sustained commitment to its theological stance over generations.
 Revival is often a long haul.
 Likewise, the other churches’ decline has come from generations of theological and institutional lethargy.
 It cannot be turned around overnight.
-But individual congregations could be turned into growth if the central denomination allows those who wish to go down a Bible-based and revival route, to do so unhindered by denominational pressures.
+But individual congregations could be turned into growth if the central denomination allows those who wish to go down a Bible-based and revival route to do so unhindered by denominational pressures.
 Unhindered doctrinally, financially and in terms of ministerial training and appointment.